waterinstitute/hecrasio/src/data/Readme.md

-# Documentation for the Data Processing
+# Data Processing Code

-Here the data processing consists of the code for the hec-ras input output in the hecrasio folder.
+Here the data processing consists of the code for analyzing the hec-ras input output in the hecrasio folder.